 Pros of In-Shop

-- Fast turnaround is possible
+- A fast turnaround is possible

 - Failed parts are quickly identified